Jason Todd was the 2nd Robin. For others who've taken on the mantle of Robin:

 Eyes: Blue or Gray (depending on the colorist)

 Hair: Black.
 It was red in Pre-Crisis continuity and briefly was restored in regular continuity until the Flashpoint revamp set it back to black.

-Unusual Features: Jason briefly had a gray streak in his hair from his revival in a Lazarus Pit, but this feature was quickly dropped from the character as it made him look older.
+Unusual Features: Jason briefly had a gray or white streak in his hair from his revival in a Lazarus Pit, but this feature was dropped from the character as it made him look older.